Culture of Sweden: Regions

+Symbols

+The Dalecarlian horse is a popular Swedish symbol.
+It has been manufactured since the 17th century and is decorated with rose-painting.
+Mother Svea is a traditional personification of the Swedish nation.
+She is portrayed with historical clothing from Swedish folklore.
+Sweden also has an official national costume.
+Another famous symbol, though unofficial, is the moose.

 Food and drink

 The consumption of alcohol in the home was noted in 2006 as less than in many other European countries, owing to the government's monopoly on alcoholic beverages, but not at restaurants and bars.
 Swedish punsch is a spirit of particular historical significance in Sweden.
 Sweden ranks among the top 50 nations in alcohol consumption per capita with 440 AA groups in the country working on problems with alcoholism.

+Swedish cuisine is traditionally simple, though a notable delicacy internationally is the cinnamon roll, which has been celebrated annually on Cinnamon Roll Day since 1999.
+Sweden is also known for fika, a coffee break.

 Film

 Lasse Hallström, Ingmar Bergman, Victor Sjöström and Gunnar Hellström are four of many Swedish film and television directors who have had noted international careers, and British director Colin Nutley, living in Sweden, has been highly productive there.

-Swedish-born actresses and actors known internationally include Maud Adams, Malin Åkerman, Bibi Andersson, Ingrid Bergman, Britt Ekland, Greta Garbo, Signe Hasso, Felix Kjellberg, Dolph Lundgren, Helena Mattsson, Michael Nyqvist, Lena Olin, Ann-Margret Olsson, Mikael Persbrandt, Rebecca Ferguson, Noomi Rapace, Stellan Skarsgård and sons Alexander, Gustaf, and Bill, Peter Stormare, Ingrid Thulin, Alicia Vikander and Max von Sydow.
+Sweden boasts many internationally known actors and actresses, including Maud Adams, Malin Åkerman, Bibi Andersson, Ingrid Bergman, Britt Ekland, Greta Garbo, Signe Hasso, Dolph Lundgren, Helena Mattsson, Michael Nyqvist, Lena Olin, Ann-Margret Olsson, Mikael Persbrandt, Rebecca Ferguson, Noomi Rapace, Stellan Skarsgård and sons Alexander, Gustaf, and Bill, Peter Stormare, Ingrid Thulin, Alicia Vikander, and Max von Sydow.

 Music

-With singing popular in Sweden, of its 9 million inhabitants 600,000 belong to various choirs.
+Singing is popular in Sweden; of its 9 million inhabitants 600,000 belong to various choirs.

-Internationally known songwriters like Jörgen Elofsson and Max Martin live in Sweden.
+Several Swedish songwriters are very internationally successful.
+The most notable Swedish songwriter is likely Max Martin, one of the most successful in history.

+Swedish classical music has a history dating back to the Renaissance.
+There are many internationally notable Swedish classical composers, including Joseph Martin Kraus, Johan Helmich Roman, Wilhelm Stenhammar, Kurt Atterberg, Lars-Erik Larsson and Franz Berwald.
+Kungliga Hovkapellet is one of the oldest orchestras in the world, belonging to the Royal Swedish Opera.
+Carl Michael Bellman was an influential poet and songwriter during the late eighteenth century.
+Jenny Lind and Jussi Björling are among the most important Swedish opera singers.

 In popular music, the ABBA group was world-famous during the 1970s and early 1980s.
-Roxette emerged in the late 1980s and early 1990s and was also successful in the USA.
+Roxette emerged in the late 1980s and early 1990s and was very successful internationally.
 Europe, Ace of Base and The Cardigans are additional Swedish pop groups that have been popular internationally.

-Pop promo director Jonas Åkerlund is from Sweden and known for The Prodigy's Smack My Bitch Up and Madonna´s Ray of Light video.

 Indie pop/rock has done well in Sweden.
 Gothenburg has spawned prominent bands and artists, thanks to labels such as Sincerely Yours and Service.
 Notable Swedish indie bands and artists include Jens Lekman, The Knife, Love Is All, The Concretes, Broder Daniel, The Tough Alliance, Peter, Bjorn and John, Little Dragon, El Perro del Mar, Maia Hirasawa, Fever Ray, Popsicle (band), Studio, The Embassy, The Honeydrips, Brainpool, Air France, jj, Joel Alme and Pacific!.